 Cole’s breath was rapid, and he clenched his teeth as he ran.
 The heavy buckles on his boots bounced and sounded off each step with a click.

 Even though Cole’s friend, Sebastian retreated, Cole didn’t turn back and vowed to save the rest of his team.
 He followed the screams from his comrades echoing throughout the tight corridor.

 Thick smoke filled the bullet-strewn hallways and his lungs drew in the tainted air.
 The ceiling crumbled, and the drywall fell upon his head like a fine snow.

-Cole followed the sound to its source.
+Cole followed the cries to its source.
 Before entering the room, he stopped and rested against the wall.
-He surveyed the area cautiously, making sure to stay perfectly still.
+He surveyed the area ahead with caution.

 Cole tried to reach out to him one last time.
 “Get a hold of yourself!
 Stop this madness right now!
 Don‘t let it control your mind!
 Fight it, Richard!
 Please!
 Stop!”